Virginia Tech® home

 History

-In 2007, the MLSoC moved into the then-newly built facility, Bishop-Favrao Hall.
-The building was named for Richard Bishop who made a lead gift for the facility and William Favrao, the BC department head from its inception in 1947 until he passed in 1977.
+In 2007, MLSoC moved into the then-newly built facility, Bishop-Favrao Hall.
+The building was named for Richard Bishop who made a lead gift for the facility and William Favrao, the Building Construction department head from its inception in 1947 until he passed in 1977.

 In 2011, Dr. Brian M. Kleiner was named the school director.

 Ten years after the school’s conception in 2016, the school continued to see a dramatic increase in student enrollment and demand for these students from the industry.
 The MLSoC leadership team came together, thanks to a lead gift by Joan and Russell Hitt, to double the MLSoC footprint on campus with an additional building, Hitt Hall.
-The building is slated to open in Spring 2024.
+The building opened in the fall of 2024, leading to increased visibility of the school, its programs, and research.